Mithnar/PlayniteVndb/README.md

-# PlayniteVndbMetadataExtension
+# Playnite VNDB Metadata Extension
 > Enables VNDB as a Metadata source for Playnite

+Initial Release of the VNDB Playnite Extension.

 https://vndb.org/

-Initial Release of the VNDB Playnite Extension.
+VNDB is a comprehensive database for Visual Novels

 Screenshots will follow